How do you know when to make a career change?

 How does someone so young make these career moves?

 I wanted to know — and I wanted to reveal these frameworks for you.
-That’s why I invited Ben into my studio to pick his brain about how anyone can make the most of these defining career choices and opportunities.
+That’s why I invited Ben into my studio to pick his brain about how to make a career change, and how anyone can make the most of these defining career opportunities.

 Check out this excerpt from the video: